DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-06-diversity-information.md

 Once you add multiple rows it gets somewhat repetitive.
 We tried making them grey to knock them back a bit - and because they’re more of a message from the system than a candidate’s answer.

-For users without the correct permissions the text isn’t quite right - so they need more explanation.
+For users without the correct permissions the text is not quite right - so they need more explanation.

 ![3 lines in a summary list, with grey text that reads ‘Only available to users with ‘view diversity information’ permission once an offer has been accepted’](multiple-lines-long-grey.png)